Search for University Jobs in Fine Arts

 - Expertise in the 12 principles of animation

-1) the top 3 specialization(s) you are applying for within the Graphic Design or Motion Design disciplines;
+1) the top 3 course subject(s) you are applying for within the Graphic Design or Motion Design disciplines;

-2) any other Graphic Design or Motion Design topics or specializations not previously listed;
+2) any other Graphic Design or Motion Design course subject(s) not previously listed;

-3) how your training and qualifications prepare you to teach within your specialization(s);
+3) how your training and qualifications prepare you to teach the course subject(s);

 4) a website link to your online Graphic Design and/or Motion Design portfolio; and